JLongStem3/Image-Detection-ASL-USD_MS_AAI-521/README.md

 # Image-Detection-ASL-USD_MS_AAI-521
 In this project we use computer vision to perform Image Detection for American Sign Language

+The dataset used in this project is available from Kaggle at: https://www.kaggle.com/datasets/datamunge/sign-language-mnist

 ## Explanation of Files

 *Updated_12.7.ipynb:* Combined file with EDA, Preprocessing, Training and Evaluation in one notebook